-NYSSIS (Appendix B) is a NYSED-developed technology that assigns and maintains a unique 10-digit number or student identifier based on an LEA-submitted set of student demographic data that is fed into a matching algorithm and returned with either a matched ID, a new ID, or placed in a Hold Queue for manual resolution.
+NYSSIS (Appendix B) is a NYSED-developed technology that assigns and maintains a unique 10-digit number or student identifier based on a set of student demographic data submitted by an LEA (Local Educational Agency) that is fed into a matching algorithm and returned with either a matched ID, a new ID, or placed in a Hold Queue for manual resolution.
 IDs are used to provide longitudinal continuity for a student's records over their time in the NYS Student Information Repository System (SIRS).

 Each student enrolled in EP must have a NYSSIS ID included in their enrollment record.
 District student management systems will contain NYSSIS IDs.
 They can also be found using NYSED's NYSSIS application system.
-District/Building Test Coordinators will need an account created and entitled to the NYSSIS application through the State Education Department Delegated Account System (SEDDAS) application located in the NYSED application business portal.
+District/Building Test Coordinators will need an account created and entitled to the NYSSIS application through the State Education Department Delegated Account System (SEDDAS) application, which is located in the NYSED application business portal.

 In a nonpublic or charter school, the principal of that school must entitle access; in a public school, contact the district superintendent; for BOCES, the BOCES superintendent at the main location entitles access; and for a BOCES RIC, contact your director.
 Refer to Appendix B.